piyushkhemka/Subreddit-Migrator/README.md

 ## Subreddit Migrator

-This allows you to migrate your subreddits from one account to the other.
+Reddit doesn't make it easy for you to migrate your subreddits from one account to the other but there is a workaround.

+Follow the following steps to make your new account subscribe to all the subreddits that your old account was subscribed to.

 1. Login to your old account.
 Visit https://www.reddit.com/prefs/apps